What do I need to know about anal itching?

-- Anti-itching medicine: Caregivers may give you medicine to decrease your itching.
+- Anti-itching medicine: Healthcare providers may give you medicine to decrease your itching.

 - Steroids: Steroids help decrease inflammation in your anal area.

 - Capsaicin: This is a cream or ointment you can put on your skin.
-Do not use this cream or ointment on skin that is scratched or torn unless directed by your caregiver.
+Do not use this cream or ointment on skin that is scratched or torn unless directed by your healthcare provider.

 - Methylene blue: Methylene blue may be given as a shot into the skin around your anus to decrease your itching.
 Numbing medicine may be added to the shot to dull your pain.

 - Antibiotics: Antibiotics will treat an infection caused by bacteria.

 - Surgery: Certain conditions that cause anal itching may need to be treated with surgery.
 You may also need surgery if other treatments do not work to stop your itching.

 - Capsaicin ointment may cause your skin to have a burning feeling.
 Steroid creams may cause your skin to shrink or thin if you use it for a long time.
 A shot in your anal area may cause numbness, infection, or damage in the tissue near the area.
 Sepsis (blood infection) may occur if the shot is given too deep into your pelvis.
 Your anal itching may return if the cause is not properly treated.

 - You may develop redness and burning around your anus if your anal itching is not treated.
 The skin may become scaly and rough.
 The area may bleed.